 Refer to motor nameplate for voltage and current ratings.
 Use copper conductors only.
 For indoor & outdoor use.
-Connect pump to a 15 amp branch circuit in accordance with local codes, regulations, and the National Electric Code (NEC).
+Connect pump to a 15 amp branch circuit for 230VAC or a 20 amp branch circuit for 115VAC in accordance with local codes, regulations, and the National Electric Code (NEC).
 A disconnecting means located at least 5 ft. from the inside wall of the pool, spa, or hot tub must be provided.